 Of the two cameras under consideration, the Fujifilm X100F features an APS-C sensor and the Panasonic LX100 a Four Thirds sensor.
 The sensor area in the LX100 is 50 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.5 and 2.2.
 The sensor in the X100F has a native 3:2 aspect ratio, while the one in the LX100 offers a 4:3 aspect.
 The LX100 has the particularity of featuring a switch that allows to toggle between multiple aspect ratios, while maintaining the same field of view and full image resolution.

 Technology-wise, both cameras are equipped with CMOS (Complementary Metal–Oxide–Semiconductor) sensors.

-With 24MP, the X100F offers a higher resolution than the LX100 (12.7MP), but the X100F has smaller individual pixels (pixel pitch of 3.92μm versus 4.21μm for the LX100).
-However, the X100F is a much more recent model (by 2 years and 4 months) than the LX100, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
+With 24MP, the X100F offers a higher resolution than the LX100 (12.7MP), but the X100F nevertheless has larger individual pixels (pixel pitch of 3.92μm versus 3.82μm for the LX100) due to its larger sensor.
+Moreover, the X100F is a much more recent model (by 2 years and 4 months) than the LX100, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that the X100F has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.